Infotrend-Inc/OpenAI_WebUI/README.md

 ##  3.2.
 Version information/Changelog

-- v0.9.11 (FIXME): Using chat interface for GPTs, and support for additional OpenAI API-compatible providers (Perplexity AI, Gemini AI and the self-hosted Ollama) + new image generation model
+- v0.9.11 (20250513): Using chat interface for GPTs, and support for additional OpenAI API-compatible providers (Perplexity AI, Gemini AI and the self-hosted Ollama) + new image generation model + moved to uv for deployment + Added WANTED_UID and WANTED_GID environment variables for Docker and Unraid
 - v0.9.10 (20241217): Added `o1` model (untested) following its API access availability
 - v0.9.9 (20241206): API changes to use `o1-mini` and `o1-preview` (tested)
 - v0.9.8 (20241010): Added `o1-preview` and `o1-mini` model (untested) + "prompt presets" functionalities